ailadson/tempest_app/README.md

   * Appointments are listed in the following order: PENDING, ACCEPTED, DECLINED, PAST
   * Doctors are alerted to which patients they have pending appointments with.
   * Loading screen.
 (File uploads because it can take a while).
-  * Background video becomes an image of smaller screens.
+  * Background video becomes an image on smaller screens.
   * !! **I've put a secrets.json file up on Github.
 I'm not that naive; I'll be changing those secrets within the week.
 Only doing it so you can smoothly check my work** !!